 Along with Chartwells dining services, students and faculty are exploring new ways to offer local and organic food options.
-The fall 2006 block course, entitled "Food, Agriculture, and Community Development in the Northeast," culminated in a class-written draft of sustainable purchasing guidelines for the dining hall.
+A block course entitled “Food, Agriculture, and Community Development in the Northeast” culminated in a class-written draft of sustainable purchasing guidelines for the dining hall.
 The class proposed that the dining hall expand local food offerings by 5 percent (about $24,000) per year over the next three years.

 The Farm & Food program has also been involved in the creation and development of the Rutland Area Farm & Food Link (RAFFL), an organization that connects agriculture with food suppliers and consumers in the area.
-In spring of 2006, with Rutland Area Farm & Food Link (RAFFL), a GMC class helped design a local food guide for the farms, co-ops, and farmer's markets of the surrounding county.
+Alongside staff of RAFFL, a GMC class helped design a local food guide for the farms, co-ops, and farmer’s markets of the surrounding county, which is still in use today and updated annually.